- Travel and Places»

 - Western Asia

-Turkey as a nation has always been seen as the bridge between the continents of Europe and Asia, the country is influenced by both and has brought together much of their distinct cultures in to it's own heritage.
-The City of Istanbul is built upon the invisible line that separates the two continents, this has lead the City to be known as the gateway into Asia.
+Turkey as a nation has always been seen as the bridge between the continents of Europe and Asia.
+The country has been influenced by both and has brought together much of their distinct cultures into its own unique style.
+The City of Istanbul is built upon the invisible line that separates the two continents, this has lead the city to become known as the "Gateway into Asia".

 The City of Istanbul has been known by many names and has been influenced by the major religions of Europe and Asia.
 It had been the seat of power for ancient Empires such as the Ottoman and Byzantine.
-It had also been a client state of King Xerxes Persian Empire and a colony of the Greeks from the time of classical antiquity.
+It had also been a client state of King Xerxes and his Persian Empire, and has also served as colony of the Greeks from the time of classical antiquity.

 Terrain of the Turkish Straits.